Jani7/Bad-Debt/README.md

 # Bad-Debt
-Datacamp - statistical analysis of bad debt
+Datacamp - statistical analysis of bad debt.

 After a debt has been legally declared "uncollectable" by a bank, the account is considered to be "charged-off."
 But that doesn't mean the bank simply walks away from the debt.
 They still want to collect some of the money they are owed.